-In 2021, a decision was made to distribute dividends to shareholders in the amount of BGN 1,000 million.
+In 2022, no decision was made to distribute dividends to shareholders.

 t.
 Net profit or loss for the period

 All income and expense items recognized for the period are included in profit or loss, unless a standard or interpretation in IFRS requires otherwise.